 Draw Like an Artist: A Self-Portrait Sketchbook by Patricia Geis

-Using famous self-portraits by artists including Dürer, Frida Kahlo, Mondrian, Picasso, Van Gogh, and others, this book has the reader sketching a self portrait side by side of each master’s work.
+Using famous self-portraits by artists including Dürer, Frida Kahlo, Mondrian, Picasso, Van Gogh, and others, this book has the reader sketching a self-portrait side by side with each master’s work.
 Readers who will enjoy this drawing challenge will thrive on emulating the masters and won’t be afraid to jump right in. [art history book with drawing pages, ages 6 and up]

 The Drawing Lesson: A Graphic Novel That Teaches You How to Draw by Mark Crilley

-This is a graphic novel that covers the principals of drawing from perspective to shading and everything in between.
-It’s a great learning tool for kids who like to read graphic novels, but the story is really based more around learning how to draw. [graphic novel, ages 8 and up]
+This is a graphic novel that covers the principles of drawing from perspective to shading and everything in between.
+It’s a great learning tool for kids who like to read graphic novels, but the story is really based more on learning how to draw. [graphic novel, ages 8 and up]

 The Pursuit of the Pizza Pirate (Doodle Adventures) by Mike Lowery

 This is a fun concept: it’s a graphic novel where the reader draws part of the story, filling in the blanks on each page.
-With Carl the duck as narrator and reader armed with a pencil, embark on a mystery adventure to figure out who is stealing all the pizza in town.
-This series appeals particularly to boys. [graphic novel that you draw in, ages 6 and up]
+With Carl the Duck as narrator and reader armed with a pencil, embark on a mystery adventure to figure out who is stealing all the pizza in town. [graphic novel that you draw in, ages 6 and up]

 Wreck This Journal by Keri Smith